-Istat has always been engaged in the promotion of statistical literacy and in the development of a quantitative approach to everyday life.
+Istat is actively engaged to foster the use of statistics in scholastic disciplines and, more generally, in the development of a quantitative approach to everyday life.

-The development of statistical literacy is implemented through actions aimed at increasing the critical sense of the users through the correct reading of statistical data and information.
+The development of statistical literacy is implemented through actions aimed at increasing the critical sense of the users through the correct understanding of statistical data and information.
 Constituent elements of this process are:

 - the promotion of the paradigm of statistical research (fundamental in the process of acquiring knowledge through the empirical observation of reality);